SushiLab/IMB_Amplicon_Pipeline/README.md

 ### N

 Reads with `N` can not be processed by dada.
 This means that reads with the letter `N` will be removed.
 In some cases an entire cycle in a run was bad which means that you need to remove a large fraction of the reads.
 You could remove the early parts of the read if the issue is in the beginning.
 However this is not covered in this pipeline.

+## TODO
+- Table of Contents
+- Where to find the output file
+- Format/How to load into R
+	- load table
+	- alpha/beta div by default
+ - Merging of tables
+ 	- Can only merge with same primer pairs
+	- Parameters do not need to match 100%